project

 Lab-scale exploration of the potential for alternative approaches to treating residual streams

 The project is investigating at the lab scale the extent to which brackish groundwater (concentrate) can be treated to produce high-quality fresh water in addition to salts that can be used by industry.
 This fresh water could be used for the production of drinking water and, for example, to water plants, as cooling water or even for irrigation.
-In addition, we are also conducting a lab-scale investigation of the potential of supercritical gasification for residual streams containing organic material.
+In addition, we are also conducting a lab-scale investigation of the potential of supercritical treatment for residual streams containing organic material.

 By comparing the social values of these innovative techniques with the current approach to residual stream management, it is possible to consult with relevant parties such as legislative and regulatory bodies about the preferred route to minimise, where possible, the impact of processing these streams.